Houston vs. SMU NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Houston and its opponents have combined for 62 points or more only one time this year.
+- Houston and its opponents have scored at least 62 points or more only one time this season.

-- So far this season, 50% of SMU's games (3/6) have had more combined points than Saturday's total of 62.
+- SMU's games have gone over 62 points in three of six chances this season.

-- The two teams combine to average 79 points per game, 17 more than the over/under in this contest.
+- Saturday's over/under is 17.0 points lower than the two team's combined 79 points per game average.

-- The 40 combined points per game that these two squads have allowed this season are 22 fewer than the 62 total in this contest.
+- This contest's total is 22.0 points above the 40 these two squads combine to surrender per game this season.

-- Cougars games have an average total of 54.9 points this season, 7.1 fewer than Saturday's over/under.
+- The Cougars and their opponents score an average of 54.9 points per game, 7.1 fewer than Saturday's total.

 - The 66.8 PPG average total in Mustangs games this season is 4.8 points more than this game's over/under.